IntroSDE/introsde2013/lab4/README.md

 ## Java Annotations

+* Annotations provide data about a program that is not part of the program itself.
+* They have no direct effect on the operation of the code they annotate.
+* Annotations can be applied to a program's  declarations of classes, fields, methods, and other program  elements.

 ```java
 @XmlRootElement // this is a java annotation
 @XmlType(name = "", propOrder = { "publisher", "edition", "title", "author" })